wp-plugins/good-writer-checkify/readme.txt

 1. Download and extract the Plugin zip file.
 2. Upload the folder containing the Plugin files to your WordPress Plugins folder (usually ../wp-content/plugins/ folder).
 3. Activate the Plugin via the 'Plugins' menu in WordPress.
-4. Once activated you go to the Plugin options by clicking the 'Attention Div Boxes' link under the 'Settings' menu.
+4. Once activated you go to the Plugin options by clicking the 'Good Writer Checkfiy' link under the 'Settings' menu.
-5. There will be four default DIV's already there which may serve your purpose, however of course change them as you need.
+5. You then enter in up to 10 Reminder/Guidelines into the text inputs.

 == Frequently Asked Questions ==
 = Do the checkboxes get saved anywhere, or are they just there for the visual reminder purpose =